-The Irish are no strangers to navigating in the rain, and that’s no different for one Aer Lingus pilot who was attempting to fly out of New York City's JFK airport on July 22.
+The Irish are no strangers to navigating in the rain, and that’s no different for one Aer Lingus pilot who was attempting to fly out of New York City's JFK Airport in 2018.

-DublinAviation shared a video to YouTube showing what should've been a fairly direct route for an Aer Lingus flight departing JFK turn into a dizzying detour.
+DublinAviation shared a video on YouTube showing what should've been a fairly direct route for an Aer Lingus flight departing New York City's JFK Airport turn into a dizzying detour.

-What followed was a back and forth between an increasingly frustrated air traffic controller and pilot.
-The Dublin bound flight was placed in a holding pattern above Coney Island before being redirected back into a queue behind several other flights.
+What followed was a back-and-forth between an increasingly frustrated air traffic controller and a pilot.
+The Dublin-bound flight was placed in a holding pattern above Coney Island before being redirected back into a queue behind several other flights.

 “Before I go...” the pilot said, “We didn’t create any situation, we flew the aircraft in a safe manner, and my boss will be in contact with your boss.”

 “Everybody on the airport is turning left,” the air traffic controller responded.
 “I mean, there’s not too many options here in New York.”